ch359/bank_tech_test/readme.md

 ## Summary

-Bank app with basic deposit, withdrawal and statement printing functionality.
+- Bank app with basic deposit, withdrawal and statement printing functionality.
+- All tests and linting passing.
+100% coverage.

 ### Instructions for use